 Nutrition Info (Approximate Values)

-This Lauki Halwa recipe post from the blog archives (first published in November 2011) has been updated and republished on 2nd July 2021.
+Lauki Halwa recipe from the blog archives was first published on November 2011.

 Hey Dassana..
 I have been following your blog for long.
 You and your recipes are just awesome.
 I made this lauki halwa and it turned out to be perfect.
 The appreciation I got is because of you.